uwhackweek/sample_project_repository/README.md

 Brief title describing the proposed work.

-### Collaborators on this project
+### Collaborators

 List all participants on the project.

-Choose one team member to act as project lead, and identify one hackweek organizer as the data science lead.
+* Project lead
+* Team member
+* Team member
+* Team member
+* ...

 ### The problem

 What problem are you going to explore?
 Provide a few sentences.
-If this is a technical exploration of software or data science methods, explain why this work is important in a broader context.
+If this is a technical exploration of software or data science methods, explain why this work is important in a broader context and specific applications of this work.
+To get some ideas, see example use cases on the GeoSMART website [here](https://geo-smart.github.io/usecases).

-### Application Example

-List one specific application of this work.

-### Sample data

-If you already have some data to explore, briefly describe it here (size, format, how to access).

-### Specific Questions
+### Specific questions / project goals

-List the specific tasks you want to accomplish or research questions you want to answer.
+List the specific tasks you want to accomplish, project goals, or research questions you want to answer.
+Think about what outcomes or deliverables you'd like to create (e.g. a series of tutorial notebooks demonstrating a [use case](https://geo-smart.github.io/usecases#Contributing), or a new python package).

+### Data

+Briefly describe the data that will be used here (size, format, how to access).

 ### Existing methods